-In fact, some newly minted nurses, facing months of unemployment, may eventually begin to look for jobs outside of the nursing field.
+In fact, some newly minted nurses, facing months of unemployment, may eventually begin to look for jobs outside of the profession of nursing.
 However, note that predictions for job growth in the nursing profession remain higher than for any other occupation, and conditions are expected to improve as older nurses begin to retire.
-So, before you look at jobs other than nursing for employment, think “outside the hospital” to find a position in an alternate nursing care setting.
+So, before you consider looking at jobs outside the healthcare industry altogether, consider looking “outside the hospital” to find a position in an alternate nursing care setting.
 Research lesser-known nursing specialties and non-traditional roles, and you will begin to understand the breadth of options available.

 Legal nurse consultants are professionals who help build a bridge between the legal and medical worlds.
 Since lawyers do not always understand medical jargon, and doctors don’t usually understand “legalese,” miscommunication can occur.
 A legal nurse consultant works as a “middleman” to help clarify information and avoid any misunderstandings that could lead to legal complications.